VitorGagliani/vitorgagliani/README.md

 Hello!
 My name is Vitor Gagliani <br>
-System's information student at Uniara (Universidade de Araraquara) and at the moment, I a Q.A analyst at Shx Informática</br>
+I'm an Information Systems student at Uniara (Universidade de Araraquara) and currently work as a QA Analyst at Stg Informática.</br>

 <hr>